 It’s perfectly okay to ignore the wild boar stanza and focus only on Basho’s stanza.
 These three short lines -- with or without the wild boar one -- goes out to all impoverished youths who learn to wait for love in a thin jacket that does not stop the chill wind from passing through.
 Basho is your poet.
 He speaks for you.

-The wild boar is a fierce brute with a heavy stout body and sharp tusks he uses to tear up taro patches and so forth – but Basho also feminizes the testosterone-charged image of wild boar.
+The wild boar is a fierce brute with a heavy stout body and sharp tusks he uses to tear up taro patches and so forth – but Basho also looks at the boar's "wife."

 The altogether ungentle wild boar produces a baby so small and round that it has a cute name of its own, urabou, separate from the adult inoshishi.
 The mother gathers dirt, grass and twigs to build a mound where she sleeps with and nurses her baby.